 Students from all majors are encouraged to apply for work in the Writing Center.
-Not only is the Writing Center a friendly learning community, but working as a consultant in the Writing Center enhances writing, interpersonal communication, learning, and leadership skills, furthering the pursuit of personal and professional goals.
-In addition to writing consulting, consultants receive internationally-recognized CRLA tutor certification and gain additional experience through project-based learning in areas such as technical writing, teaching, editing, social media management, and research.
+The Writing Center is a friendly learning community, and working as a Writing Center consultant enhances writing, interpersonal communication, learning, and leadership skills, furthering the pursuit of personal and professional goals.
+Writing consultants receive internationally-recognized CRLA tutor certification and gain additional experience through project-based learning in areas such as technical writing, teaching, editing, social media management, and research.

 Become a Writing Consultant

 To be considered for a writing consultant position, applicants must be able to

 - attend a weekly training meeting on Thursday mornings (8:00-8:50 a.m.)

 - work for at least two semesters

 - complete a credit-bearing, paid academic internship (English 399R) OR complete a 4-week, paid transfer consultant training (applicants with university or college-level writing consulting/tutoring experience)

 Successful applicants will demonstrate